Monthly Archives: September 2015

 The tour is self-guided and free.
 The house was built in 1785 by William Dyckman in the Dutch Colonial style on what was once a 250-acre farm estate that he inherited from his grandfather who had come to the New World in 1661.
 The original house had been further in the estate, and it was destroyed during the Revolutionary War.
 The house left the family in 1868 and was bought again by Mr. Dyckman’s granddaughters in 1915 and was restored (Wiki).

-Dyckman Farm now sits above the neighborhood.
+Dyckman Farm now sits above the neighborhood in the Fall of 2024

-The house was donated to the City of New York in 1916 and is now part of the Parks system.
-The nice part is that the house has a self-guided tour, and you can take your time to look over the rooms and the gardens.
 It really is a simple house as the Dyckman’s, who owned most of the land in this part of Inwood were farmers.
 They owned the house for several generations, and it was the last family member living their grandchildren who invested in the house to open it up to the public.

-It amazes me of how many people lived in this house at one time with the amount of space in which they had to work.
-The bedrooms are pretty small and take time out to see the downstairs kitchen.
-It makes us appreciate today.
 The gardens in the back are a nice place to roam and relax.
 The beds are set up with both flowers and vegetables and are maintained by their Friends group.
 Sit back under one of the trees and just enjoy the view.
 It really is a time capsule to our rural past in an extremely busy section of Inwood.
 Watch their events calendar too as there are many activities at the Dyckman House.

 dyckman farm house III